 \section{Methods: Task-Aware Adaptation and Robust Optimization}

-This section outlines our end-to-end pipeline for robust structured classification.
+This section outlines the end-to-end pipeline for robust structured classification.
 We first introduce a modular prompt engineering framework to mitigate common in-context generation failures (Subsection~\ref{sec:prompt_engineering}) and establish a comprehensive prompting benchmark to characterize baseline task difficulty.
-Building upon this foundation, we detail our completion-only supervised fine-tuning approach (Subsection~\ref{sec:sft}), and finally present STaR-DRO, our stateful Tsallis-robust optimization strategy designed to systematically target persistently hard semantic groups in hierarchical extraction (Subsection~\ref{sec:stardro}).
+Building upon this foundation, we detail our completion-only supervised fine-tuning approach (Subsection~\ref{sec:sft}), and finally present STaR-DRO, our stateful Tsallis robust optimization strategy designed to systematically target persistently hard semantic groups in hierarchical extraction (Subsection~\ref{sec:stardro}).